Sound velocity peak and conformality in isospin QCD: Summary

 \section{Summary}

 In this work we study the EOS of isospin QCD within a quark-meson model.
 The model describes the BEC-BCS crossover of pion condensates.
-At tree level pions look elementary, but at one-loop they acquire the status of composite particles made of quarks and anti-quarks, resulting in behaviors qualitatively very different from those at the tree level.
+At tree level pions look elementary, but at one-loop they acquire the status of composite particles made of quarks and anti-quarks, tempering meson fields compared to the tree level amplitudes.
 The model is renormalizable and we study its large density behaviors to study the impacts of non-perturbative physics in the quark matter domain.

-Our model exhibits the sound velocity peak with $c_s^2\simeq 0.7$ at $n_I \simeq n_0$ substantially smaller than the density for pions to spatially overlap $\sim 5n_0$.
-Regarding the BEC-BCS crossover as hadron-quark crossover, we associate the sound velocity peak with the saturation of quark states.
+Our model exhibits the sound velocity going beyond the conformal limit $c_s^2=1/3$ at $\sim 2n_0$, and making a peak at $\sim 5n_0$, at densities substantially smaller than the density for pions to spatially overlap, $\sim 10n_0$.
+The quark occupation probability at $p=0$, $f(p=0)$, is $\sim 0.6$ at $2n_0$ and $\sim 0.9$ at $5n_0$.
+The sound velocity peak is located around $5n_0$ where the quark states around $p=0$ are almost fully saturated, and it makes sense to associate the sound velocity peak with the saturation of quark states.
 After the bulk part of the quark Fermi surface is established, the $c_s^2$ approaches $1/3$ as in the relativistic limit.

 Our model shows that $c_s^2$ approaches 1/3 from above, mainly due to the power corrections, $\sim \mu_I^2 \Delta^2 \sim \mu_I^2 \lqcd^2$.
 This sort of terms is not available in pQCD calculations which predict $c_s^2$ approaching $1/3$ from below.
-Which one dominates in $c_s^2$ around $\sim 40n_0$ is a quantitative question.
+Which one, perturbative or power corrections, dominates in $c_s^2$ around $\sim 40n_0$ is a quantitative question.
 The existence of the power corrections is related to the non-perturbative effects near the quark Fermi surface and the structure of the QCD phase diagram.
 The question is also related to the sign of the trace anomaly.
 The pQCD favors the positive trace anomaly.
 If the trace anomaly appears to be negative, it is strong indication of nontrivial Fermi surface structure.
+Lattice results of Ref.~\cite{Abbott:2023coj} seem to support the negative trace anomaly in the domain between the BEC and the pQCD domains.
+Since the presence of non-perturbative effects in quark matter is a fundamental question, further clarifications by several lattice calculations with different systematics are highly desired to establish the findings in Ref.~\cite{Abbott:2023coj}.

 The present work left several issues and should be extended to several directions: